mikekeith52/scalecast/docs/initialization.rst

     mvf.plot(ci=True)
     plt.show()

-These are simple procedures that barely scratch the surface of what scalecast can do!
-Happy reading!
+These are simple procedures that barely scratch the surface of what scalecast can do.
+Be sure to check out the `examples <https://scalecast-examples.readthedocs.io/en/latest/>`_ if you want more.